Restricted Public Access to Plantations

 What does this mean for forest recreation users?

-- Physical exercise (walking, trail running, mountain bike riding) for local people is still permitted for solo or pair activity or for families who live together – AS ALWAYS, THESE REMAIN WORKING FORESTS, OBSERVE WORKSITE SIGNAGE AND DO NOT ENTER ACTIVE WORKSITES.
+- Physical exercise (walking, trail running, mountain bike riding) is now permitted for groups up to 6 people as per the HVP Recreation Access permit.
+AS ALWAYS, THESE REMAIN WORKING FORESTS, OBSERVE WORKSITE SIGNAGE AND DO NOT ENTER ACTIVE WORKSITES.

 - Restrictions to motorised recreation is still in place

-- Avoid gathering in groups at car parks and other popular meeting areas
+- Maintain social distancing when gathering in groups at car parks and other popular meeting areas

 What does this mean for event permits?